sutta » dn » Dīgha Nikāya 15

 “Tasmātihānanda, eseva hetu etaṁ nidānaṁ esa samudayo esa paccayo vinicchayassa, yadidaṁ lābho.

-“That’s why this is the cause, source, origin, and reason of evaluation, namely the gaining of material possessions.
+“That’s why this is the cause, source, origin, and reason of evaluation, namely the gaining of material things.

 ‘Pariyesanaṁ paṭicca lābho’ti iti kho panetaṁ vuttaṁ, tadānanda, imināpetaṁ pariyāyena veditabbaṁ, yathā pariyesanaṁ paṭicca lābho.

-‘Seeking is a cause of gaining material possessions’—that’s what I said.
+‘Seeking is a cause of gaining material things’—that’s what I said.
 And this is a way to understand how this is so.

 Pariyesanā ca hi, ānanda, nābhavissa sabbena sabbaṁ sabbathā sabbaṁ kassaci kimhici, sabbaso pariyesanāya asati pariyesanānirodhā api nu kho lābho paññāyethā”ti?

 Suppose there were totally and utterly no seeking for anyone anywhere.
-When there’s no seeking at all, with the cessation of seeking, would the gaining of material possessions still be found?”
+When there’s no seeking at all, with the cessation of seeking, would the gaining of material things still be found?”

 “No hetaṁ, bhante”.